tundish/blathnaid/blathnaid/book/chapters.rst

 ribbon.

 She hitched up her dress a little as she stepped across the cobbles.
-Jack could see she wore a silver anklet, but came barefoot towards them.
+Jack could see that she wore a silver anklet, but came barefoot towards them.

 “Hello, Jack”, she said.

-..
-TODO: Bláthnaid comes down
-..
-TODO: Bláthnaid's drawings
+“Are you going to stay for a while?”

+She took out of her petticoat a roll of linen paper, tied with more of her ribbon.

+“I drew this for you.
+But you can't show anyone.”

+The Blacksmith pretended not to hear that.
+He went back into the Kitchen to put on the kettle.